Reflect as a team on project goals, blockers, and future ambitions.

 About the Sailboat Retrospective Template

-The Sailboat Retrospective (also known as the Sailboat Agile Exercise) is a low-pressure way for teams to reflect on how they handled a project.
-By defining your risks (the rocks), delaying issues (anchors), helping teams (wind), and the goal (land), you’ll be able to work out what you’re doing well and what you need to improve on for the next sprint.
+By reflecting on and defining these areas, you’ll be able to work out what you’re doing well and what you need to improve on for the next sprint.

 Create your own sailboat retrospective

 Vote as a team on what the critical issues are to focus on mitigating and developing.
 Use the Voting Plugin for Miro to decide what’s worth focusing time and effort on.
-Each person gets up to 10 votes, and can allocate multiple votes to a single issue.
+Each person gets up to 10 votes and can allocate multiple votes to a single issue.

 Dive even deeper into how to make your own sailboat retrospective – and see examples – in our expert guide to making your own sailboat retrospective.